-Over-length, over-width, and/or overweight loads require special transit permits.
+Over length, over width and/or overweight loads require special transit permits.
 Driving is usually limited to certain times.
 Special equipment may be necessary such as "wide load" signs, flashing lights, flags, etc. Such loads may require a police escort or pilot vehicles bearing warning signs and/or flashing lights.
 These special loads require special driving care.

 - 1. What four things related to cargo are drivers responsible for? - 2.
 How often must you stop while on the road to check your cargo? - 3.
 How is Gross Combination Weight Rating different from Gross Combination Weight? - 4.
 Name two situations where legal maximum weights may not be safe. - 5.
-What can happen if you don't have enough weight on the front axle? - 6.
-What is the minimum number of tiedowns for any flat bed load? - 7.
-What is the minimum number of tiedowns for a 20-foot load? - 8.
+What can happen if you do not have enough weight on the front axle? - 6.
+What is the minimum number of tie-downs for any flat bed load? - 7.
+What is the minimum number of tie-downs for a 20-foot load? - 8.
 Name the two basic reasons for covering cargo on an open bed. - 9.
 What must you check before transporting a sealed load?

-These questions may be on your test.
-If you can't answer them all, re-read Section 3.
+These questions may be on the test.
+If you cannot answer them all, re-study Section 3.

-Section 4 TRANSPORTING PASSENGERS SAFELY
+SECTION 4 TRANSPORTING PASSENGERS SAFELY

-- Vehicle Inspection
+- · Vehicle Inspection

-- Loading
+- · Loading and Trip Start

-- On the Road
+- · On the Road

-- After-trip Vehicle Inspection
+- · After-trip Vehicle Inspection

-- Prohibited Practices
+- · Prohibited Practices

-- Use of Brake-door Interlocks
+- · Use of Brake-door Interlocks

-Bus drivers must have a commercial driver license if they drive a vehicle designed to seat more than 16 or more persons, including the driver.

-Bus drivers must have a passenger endorsement on their commercial driver license.
-To get the endorsement you must pass a knowledge test on Sections 2 and 4 of this manual.
+Bus drivers must have a commercial driver's license if they drive a vehicle designed to seat 16 or more persons, including the driver.
+Bus drivers must have a Passenger endorsement on their commercial driver's license.
+To obtain the endorsement, you must pass a knowledge test on Sections 2 and 4 of this manual.
 (If your bus has air brakes, you must also pass a knowledge test on Section 5.)
-You must also pass the skills tests required for the class of vehicle you drive.
+You must also pass the skills/drive testing required for the class and type of passenger vehicle you drive.